aaronkantrowitz/aaronkantrowitz/README.md

 ## What I Do 💡

 - 🏗️ Build scalable solutions
-- 🤖 Orchestrate human & AI systems for business impact
+- 🤖 Orchestrate human & AI systems for impact
 - 👥 Lead engineering teams
 - 🌱 Develop new ventures